 If you live in England or Wales but outside North Yorkshire you will need to contact your local registration office to make your appointment, as this must take place in the district where you live.

-If you live outside England or Wales and you want to marry in North Yorkshire you must reside in England or Wales for 7 clear days before the date of the notice appointment.
+If you live outside England, Wales or Scotland and you want to marry in North Yorkshire you must reside in England or Wales for 7 clear days before the date of the notice appointment.
 The 7 days does not include the date you arrive and the date of the notice so in practice this means 9 days.
 Both of you must be resident at the same time before giving notice.

 You will need to bring at least two documents to provide evidence of: